pmohan2/Database_SQL/README.md

 3. Every staff is hired by one department.
 4. Departments offer different programs, which a program can only belong to one department.
 5. Students are allowed to major in different departments.
-6. Students can pursue different programs, but they must major in the de-partment which is offering that program. e.g. Given a program ”Data Science” which is offered by CSE department, then only students major in CSE are allowed to.
+6. Students can pursue different programs, but they must major in the department which is offering that program. e.g. Given a program ”Data Science” which is offered by CSE department, then only students major in CSE are allowed to.

 ### 2.3 Course management